 TWAS is inviting nominations for the 2023 Award from all its members as well as science academies, national research councils, universities and scientific institutions in developing and developed countries.

 The award recognizes women scientists for their achievements in Biological Sciences.

-Eligible nominees are female scientists national of a Low Income African country who have been living and working there for at least two years immediately prior to their nomination. (i.e. from 18/2/2018);
+Eligible nominees for the 2023 award are female scientists national of a Least Developed African country who have been living and working there for at least two years immediately prior to their nomination. (i.e. from 15/5/2021);

 A pre-screening of the candidates will be done at TWAS, the nomination dossiers of the qualified candidates will then be submitted to jury members for their evaluation.
 Based on this evaluation Prof. Quarraisha Abdool Karim will select the winner.

 2023 nominations can only be submitted electronically through the on-line platform by clicking on the “NEW NOMINATION” button at the bottom of this page.

 To resume working on saved nominations, click on the "RESUME" button at the bottom of this page.

 The extended deadline for submitting nominations is

 15 22 May, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.